-Chronic Diseases in Low and Middle Income Countries: Prevalence and Epidemiology
+Chronic Diseases in Low and Middle Income Countries: Study Design and Metrics

 - International Health

 Engage in an up-to-date and thought-provoking series of lectures and case studies regarding chronic diaeases in low- and middle-income countries.
 This course will cover a variety of current topics ranging from how to evaluate effectiveness to how to conduct implementation based research.

 Provides public health students and medical researchers with the necessary skills to engage in study design and conduct, analytic methods, and use of metrics to help conduct research on chronic diseases in low and middle income countries.